KonstantinBabichev/atlas/README.md

 	* add: section in ARCHitecture document
 * DOCS: need to create a docs app
 	* already have dgeni doc creator working
-* **(MVP)** need to set up browsersync to use IP for multi-devices
-* **(MVP)** watch all html templates and auto-add to templates.js
-	* watch does not see new files or folders
-	* watch is not picking up new files! gulp-watch should be fixing this issue...it is not (test code in dev:html:convert)
-* check only newly-changed files https://github.com/juanfran/gulp-scss-lint#lint-only-modified-files, https://github.com/wearefractal/gulp-cached
 * **(MVP)** More detail in ngdocs
 * **(MVP)** ngdocs-writing instructions
 * **(MVP)** Pull in complete angular components via Package Manager